AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Logo` – Incorporates my custom logo.
 - `Smooth-Scrolling Links` – Quick links to sections (Home, About, Resume, Contact) with smooth scrolling.
-- `Theme Toggle` – Toggle button for switching between light and dark themes
+- `Theme Toggle` – Toggle button for switching between light and dark themes.
 - `Mobile-Friendly Menu` – Collapsible, mobile-responsive menu for easier navigation.
 - `Scroll Progress Bar` – Visual indicator at the top of the navbar will display the scroll position.